-The Green River District Health Department is reporting 35 new coronavirus cases.
+The Green River District Health Department is reporting two new COVID-19 related deaths and 28 additional cases.

-Of those new cases, 11 are in Henderson County, 10 are in Union County, seven are in Ohio County, five are in Daviess County, and there is one new case on both Hancock and Webster counties.
+Of those new cases, 13 are in Daviess County, seven are in Henderson County, there are three new cases in both McLean and Union counties, and one new case in both Ohio and Webster counties.

-You can watch Hopkins County’s weekly update in the post below.
+You can watch Hopkins County leaders' weekly update in the post below.